-1.2.3 NATIONAL DEVELOPMENT PLAN (NDP)
+NATIONAL DEVELOPMENT PLAN (NDP)

 The National Development Plan envisages an economy that serves the needs of all South Africans- rich and poor, black and white, skilled and unskilled, those with capital and those without, urban and rural, women and men.
-The vision is that, in 2030, the economy should be close to full employment, equip people with the skills they need, ensure that ownership of production is less concentrated and more diverse (where black people and women own a significant share of productive assets) and be able to grow rapidly, providing the resources to pay for investment in human and physical capital Subsequently, the NDP proposes to create eleven million jobs by 2030 by ensuring that there is an environment which is conducive for sustainable employment and inclusive economic growth consequently promoting employment in labour-absorbing industries .furthermore ensure the strengthening of government's capacity to give leadership to economic development through raising exports and competitiveness, and mobilizing all sectors of society around a national vision.
+The vision is that in 2030 the economy should be close to full employment, equip people with the skills they need, ensure that ownership of production is less concentrated and more diverse (where black people and women own a significant share of productive assets) and be able to grow rapidly, providing the resources to pay for investment in human and physical capital.
+Subsequently, the NDP proposes to create eleven million jobs by 2030 by ensuring that there is an environment which is conducive for sustainable employment and inclusive economic growth consequently promoting employment in labour-absorbing industries.
+Furthermore, to ensure the strengthening of government's capacity to give leadership to economic development through raising exports and competitiveness and mobilizing all sectors of society around a national vision.

-1.2.4 DISTRICT DEVELOPMENT MODEL
+DISTRICT DEVELOPMENT MODEL